mshumer/gpt-author/README.md

 ## Usage

-You can [run this project in Google Colab](https://colab.research.google.com/drive/1er_3U7lr6m4GJ-aHE6Pgeq9KXploxp4d?usp=sharing) or in a local Jupyter notebook.
+You can [run the newest version of this project in Google Colab](https://colab.research.google.com/drive/1dJ_WQ_4OTm2F6e6hpqVc6CUCW_jBNHMd?usp=sharing) or in a local Jupyter notebook (use v2 for best results)!

 In Google Colab, simply open the notebook, add your API keys, and run the cells in order.